 🍳 instructions

-Step 4: Once the mixture cools, strain it through a fine-mesh sieve and store it in an airtight container of your choice.
+4: Allow the syrup to cool, then strain it through a fine-mesh sieve.
+Store it in an airtight container of your choice, such as a glass bottle, mason jar, or plastic squeeze bottle.

 Now, you can add the sweet strawberry flavor to any beverage you choose.
 You can also freeze the excess to use later if you won’t be using it all within a week or two!

-Use this in place of regular simple syrup in any cocktail recipe.
+Use this in place of regular simple syrup in any cocktail recipes.
 It works especially well in tequila, vodka, and rum-based cocktails!

 - classic strawberry daiquiris - shaken, not frozen!
 Use this syrup in a traditional daiquiri recipe for a strawberry twist.